neuroailab/cs375/2025/hw2/README.md

 Because the BOLD signal is affected not only by neuronal activity but also by various sources of physiological and instrumental noise (such as head motion, vascular differences, and scanner artifacts), the fMRI data are inherently noisy.
 To account for this noise in our analyses, we introduce the concept of a noise ceiling.
 The noise ceiling represents the maximum explainable variance in the fMRI measurements given their noise level.
 When mapping model predictions to fMRI responses, we normalize our predictions by dividing the coefficient of determination (R²) by the computed noise ceiling.
 This normalization yields a metric that reflects the fraction of the explainable variance captured by the model, allowing for a fairer comparison across different brain regions and subjects where noise levels may vary significantly.

 #### Natural Images:
-The NSD includes 2,000 train and 1,000 test natural scene images that have been preprocessed and are available as RGB images.
+This split of NSD includes 2,000 train and 1,000 test natural scene images that have been preprocessed and are available as RGB images.
 The images depict real-world scenes and are used to study visual processing under naturalistic conditions.

 #### Brain Regions:
 You will be examining the following brain regions: V1, V2, V3, V4, and the upper ventral, lateral, and parietal areas.
 V1, the primary visual cortex, processes basic visual information such as edges and orientations, while V2 through V4 are successive stages that handle increasingly complex features.
 Additionally, you will study three upper regions: the upper ventral area, which is associated with object recognition and form representation; the upper parietal area, which plays a role in spatial attention and processing spatial relations; and the upper lateral area, which is involved in processing dynamic aspects and object motion, among other functions.

 #### Data Preprocessing and Feature Extraction
 You will load the fMRI data for the four visual areas from the provided NetCDF files.
 A helper function (e.g., load_fmri(file_path)) is provided for this purpose.
 This function should average over the time_bin dimension and across repeats so that, for each brain region, you obtain a 2D array of shape (1000, n_neuroid)—that is, 1,000 images each for train, val and test by the number of recorded neuroids (voxels).
-You will join the trian and val images into a single trian set.
+You will join the train and val images into a single train set.
 You will then create a dictionary (e.g., fmri_dict) that maps each region (keys: 'V1', 'V2', 'V3', 'V4', 'ventral', 'parietal', 'lateral') to its corresponding averaged fMRI response array.

 ---